 Brooks Beast Allie Buchalski loves the way her team is regimented.
 The Beasts meet four days a week for official practices with an occasional weekend practice for good measure.
 Wednesday and Saturdays are usually days to run on their own, and Allie typically runs about six miles on those days, sometimes by herself, sometimes with the Brooks Trailhead Running Club that leaves from the retail location in Seattle.
 When she’s travelling or on holiday, she tries to keep to her routine because, well, when running is your job, you kind of have to do it even when you don’t want to.

 But Allie loves a routine and admits to being an anxious ball of energy when she’s not running.
 So, the COVID-19 pandemic was especially jarring for her.
 The team got shut down.
-Races were cancelled.
+Races were canceled.
 Then, the big blow — the Olympic Trials were postponed.

 “Running keeps me on an equilibrium.
 It helps me process things that are going on in my life.
 So COVID was horrible for me.
-I was having a hard time; it was becoming mentally taxing with our races getting cancelled.
+I was having a hard time; it was becoming mentally taxing with our races getting canceled.
 Circling an event can really give you a jump start.
 Then I got injured.
 I live for my routine, and all of this flipped that upside down.”

 That’s when Allie sought help from a sports psychologist for the first time.

 “I needed someone to help me get through that rut.
-I wish I’d done it earlier, but I’m glad to say that I’m still working with the same doctor.
+I wish I’d done it earlier, but I’m glad to say that I’m still working with the same physician.
 He’s worked through lots of things with me, just with life stuff and running as things were getting crazy.
 I’m grateful for it.”

 “In general, I took a lot of time to sit still.
 That was hard for me.
-It also made me realise that when things are going well, that’s great.
+It also made me realize that when things are going well, that’s great.
 But when times are tough, it’s important to be there, too.
 Let yourself feel it.
 You need to cry?
 Let it out.
 I get in trouble when I don’t fully experience those negative moments.
-Life is meant to be up and down and having a good headspace when there are those peaks and valleys helps centre you.”
+Life is meant to be up and down and having a good headspace when there are those peaks and valleys helps center you.”

 Follow Allie on Instagram to get a taste of her routine.

-Prioritise your mental health in whatever way you need to
+Prioritize your mental health in whatever way you need to

 For David Ribich, every productive day starts with a run.
 If he knows he has a long list of errands or non-running responsibilities, he makes sure to schedule a run in the morning to jump start his day.

 Running is David’s job, and like his teammate Allie Buchalski, being a Brooks Beast is full of crucial routines.
 But he finds joy and flexibility in being on his own, too.
 This manifested in 2020 during COVID.
 The year was shaping up to be the best of David’s running career.
 He thought his performances would be a springboard to the Olympic Trials, but everything shut down and he took a step back.
-An Achilles injury made him press pause on running for 12 weeks.
+An achilles injury made him press pause on running for 12 weeks.
 For David, this was a blessing in disguise.
 He went on an 80-mile backpacking trip with some of his best friends on the Pacific Crest Trail, and this adventure was something that he needed during a difficult time.

-“For me, I prioritise mental health in whatever way I need it.
-I keep my mind right by being with my friends, family and the people I love.
+“For me, I prioritize mental health in whatever way I need it.
+I keep my mind right by being with my friends, family, and the people I love.
 And for running, I see a sports psychologist.
 It’s the best decision I’ve ever made in my career.
 Running is a sport that is monitored and ranked by milliseconds and your value is determined by placings in a race.
 I’ve removed myself from that mindset.
 I do this because I want to do this.
 I do it because I love it.
 Running is a choice.
 I say that often, and it really helps when I have to reflect on results.
 If the worse part of my life right now is having a bad race, that’s a pretty great place to be in.”

-Be sure to check out David’s podcast, “Sit and Kick”, which he hosts with fellow Brooks Beast teammate Josh Kerr.
+Be sure to check out David’s podcast, “Sit and Kick,” which he hosts with fellow Brooks Beast teammate Josh Kerr.
 He’s also written a book called Small School Big Dreams.

 Follow David on Instagram for more of his adventures.

 According to the World Health Organization, more than 264 million people battle depression.
 You are not alone.
 If you or someone you know is suffering from symptoms of depression, there are plenty of ways to get the help you need.
 Find resources for mental health, including suicide prevention, disaster distress, and more at mentalhealth.gov.
-Be sure to speak with your doctor about your mental health.
+Be sure to speak with your physician about your mental health.